sabbirosa/sabbir-dev-portfolio-server/docs/VERCEL_DEPLOYMENT.md

 # Vercel Deployment Guide

-This guide will help you deploy the Sabbir Ahmed Portfolio v2 Server to Vercel.
+This guide will help you deploy the Sabbir Bin Abdul Latif Portfolio v2 Server to Vercel.

 ## 🚀 Quick Deploy